SaschaZeGerman/loginbuddy-samples/README.md

 ### Visit your OpenID Provider

-- Create a developer account at your target OpenID Provider (try Google for a start)
+- Create a developer account at your target OpenID Provider
+  - to start with google, go [here](https://console.cloud.google.com/apis/credentials)
 - Register an OAuth application using these details:
   - **client type:** *confidential* or *web application*
   - **redirect_uri:** *https://local.loginbuddy.net:8444/callback*